nyuad-space/dumpling/README.md

 - Vertical USB is less stress-tolerant (pulls on solder)
 - Arbitrary STM32F411 DFU bootloading error
 - Check forward current rating for Schottky diodes.
 Generally 1A would work
+- Consider using more current sensors i.e. measure current draw from each board, from VIN total etc.